-If you are wondering whether you can sell a property to crystallise a loss, or use your CGT annual exemption and then rebuy the same property, this page is the clarifier that draws the line.
-The short answer is no, and the longer answer matters because the reason it does not work is not the rule that comes up first in tax conversation.
+You want to sell a property to crystallise a loss, or use your CGT annual exemption and then rebuy the same property.
+The short answer is that it does not work, and the reason matters: it is not the rule that comes up first whenever bed-and-breakfasting gets mentioned in a tax conversation.

 What "Bed-and-Breakfasting" Was: The Historical Practice

 Before Finance Act 1998, "bed-and-breakfasting" of shares was a routine tax-planning move.
-An investor holding shares at a loss would sell them on the open market in late March, realise the loss against general CGT gains, and then repurchase the same shares the next morning.
+If you held shares at a loss, you would sell them on the open market in late March, realise the loss against general CGT gains, and repurchase the same shares the next morning.
 The "B&B" nickname came from the overnight stay between sell and rebuy.
-Result: realised loss in the closing tax year, economic position unchanged, new acquisition into the share pool restarting the holding period.
+The result: a realised loss in the closing tax year, economic position unchanged, a new acquisition into the share pool restarting the holding period.

 The same pattern was used to harvest gains inside the annual exempt amount: sell shares with an unrealised gain just inside the annual exemption ceiling, repurchase next day, rebase the holding upwards without paying tax.
 With the pre-2023 annual exemption at £12,300, this was a meaningful annual reset.